Reporting Allegations of Research Misconduct

 The goal of the procedures established in this document is to enable investigation and resolution of allegations of misconduct and fraud in an expeditious, responsible, and fair manner.
 The protection of the rights and reputations of all who are involved in any investigation of research misconduct is extremely important.
 To ensure this, proceedings will be confidential.
 Only those who must participate in any inquiry or formal investigation should have knowledge of it.
 A determination as to whether other interested parties, such as collaborators, supervisors, and officials of sponsoring or funding agencies or institutions, shall be notified will be made by the Committee on Scientific Misconduct coincident with the decision to initiate a formal investigation, unless otherwise specified in this document.

-n order to comply with Federal requirements, the time between reporting of misconduct and initiation of an inquiry should not exceed 30 calendar days.
+In order to comply with Federal requirements, the time between reporting of misconduct and initiation of an inquiry should not exceed 30 calendar days.
 The time to complete an inquiry to determine if a formal investigation is required should not exceed 60 calendar days.
 The time between the completion of the inquiry and the initiation of a formal investigation should not exceed 30 calendar days.
 The time from initiation to completion and disposition of an investigation excluding appeals should not exceed 120 calendar days.
 Appeals must be requested and undertaken within 30 calendar days of the conclusion of the formal investigation.
-If the Vice President for Research (VPR) determines that an investigation will take longer than 120 days to complete, the VPR on behalf of the university must request an extension of time from the Office of Research Integrity of the Public Health Service (ORI/PHS).
+If the Senior Vice President for Research (SVPR) determines that an investigation will take longer than 120 days to complete, the SVPR on behalf of the university must request an extension of time from the Office of Research Integrity of the Public Health Service (ORI/PHS).
 The request should include an explanation for the delay, an interim report of the progress to date, and an estimate for the date of completion of the report on the investigation.

 Notification of Sponsoring Agencies